ohinai/mimpy/mimpy/models/singlephase/singlephase.rst

 .. note::
     Notice that matrix :math:`M` is dependent on :math:`\frac{\rho}{\mu}K`.
-Since the density term :math:`\rho` is function of pressure, we technically have a nonlinear system of equations.
+Since the density term :math:`\rho` is a function of pressure, we technically have a nonlinear system of equations.
     However, since the compressibility is so small, its effects on the velocity term can be negligable.
 For this reason, the calculation of density used for building :math:`M` is lagged from the previous time step: :math:`M(\frac{\rho(p^n)}{\mu}K)`.

 Nomenclature: